MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 {{</highlight>}}

 ##### Module Inputs and Outputs
 To create an input/output, you need to define a *Field* in the respective input/output section.
-Each input/output gets a name (here <field>input0</field>/<field>output0</field>) that you can use to reference this field.
+Each input/output gets a name (here <field>input0</field> and <field>output0</field>) that you can use to reference this field.
 The module input maps to an input of the internal network.
 You need to define this mapping.
 In this case, the input of the macro module `Filter` maps to the input of the module `Convolution` of the internal network (<inlineCode>internalName = Convolution.input0</inlineCode>).
 Similarly, you need to define which output of the internal network maps to the output of the macro module `Filter`.
 In this example, the output of the internal module `Arithmethic2` maps to the output of our macro module `Filter` (<inlineCode>internalName = Arithmetic2.output0</inlineCode>).

 Creating an input/output causes:
 1. Input/output connectors are added to the module.